supertime1/AI-FOR-MEDICINE/Diagnosis/README.md

 ### 1. Data preparation
   - Visualizaing data
   - Preventing data leakage: no overlapping of patients in training and test dataset
-  - Data input pipeline：use different generators (e.g. ImageDataGenerator) for train and test, if normalization is used in this step
+  - Data input pipeline: use different generators (e.g. ImageDataGenerator) for train and test, if normalization is used in this step

 ### 2. Model Development: How to address Medical Data Challenges
   - Addressing class imbalance: weighted loss or resampling